Lucevar/mw-immersion-mods/articles/atmospherics.md

+# A Quick and Incomplete Guide To SFX Mods for Morrowind
+by Lucevar

+Special effects are possibly my favourite category of Morrowind mod - they're often lightweight but have a huge impact on immersion and atmosphere.
+Below, you'll find some of my all-time favourites, although I unfortunately can't cover all of the mods that deserve to be covered.

 I've included compatibility notes, but most of these mods are available for the original engine with MWSE-Lua only.
 A few are compatible with OpenMW.
 Remember to check the compatibility section!

 # Lights and Lighting